Soaring Spirits at Kilim Geoforest Park – Langkawi, Malaysia

 “Take off your hat,” said our boatman.
 “You’re gonna lose it.”

-I followed without question and in an instant, our speedboat zoomed along the river and the wind almost drowned my face.
+I followed without question.
+In an instant, our speedboat zoomed along the river, and the wind almost smothered my face.
 Had I not removed my hat, it would have been stolen by the wind.
 We slowed down as soon as we spotted the first of the countless yachts and sailboats anchored on one side of the river.
 These picturesque boats make good subject with the imposing cliffs as backdrop.

 “They’re private yachts,” our boatman explained.